Lemon Garlic Sauteed Cabbage

 One of my favorite cabbage recipes!
 See how to make delicious sautéed cabbage with fresh lemon and garlic.
 Simple, quick, and delicious!
-Jump to the Quick and Easy Sautéed Cabbage Recipe or read on to see our tips for making it.
+Jump to the Quick and Easy Sautéed Cabbage Recipe or watch our quick video below showing you how we make it.

 My Favorite Way to Cook Cabbage